Alexedishi/Gates-of-the-Bosphorus/README.md

 ### IMPORTANT: This mod is dependent on the Community Mod Framework to work correctly!
 **Community Mod Framework**: https://steamcommunity.com/sharedfiles/filedetails/?id=3385002128

-*"One day the great European War will come out of some damned foolish thing in the Balkans" — Otto von Bismark, 1888*
+*"One day the great European War will come out of some damned foolish thing in the Balkans" —Otto von Bismark, 1888*

 Ever noticed that despite being called "the powder keg of Europe", nothing really happens in the Balkans most games?
 Or that instead of a powder keg you only get a sad Ottoman basket case?